 Data to be Used: Available datasets include mobile data (but a calibration point is needed), Registry, The student lodging dataset, The number of resident non-registered students, and Their mobility behaviour.
 Other data that can be leveraged for policy visualisations includes information about traffic accidents, traffic density, is available from current data providers.
 Static traffic accident data and data coming from mobile phone providers.
 Additional available data includes; Data to check policy implementations like low emission zones.
 ANPR cameras used for access control of low emission zones.
 This data can be used to measure the traffic into the city centre; Data to define “trajected control” areas where speed is measured in a zone instead of one spot.
-Based on data of the average speed (based on individual measurement), the number of accidents and the severity; Measuring freight traffic flows (freight trucks +3,5 ton) by using the on-board toll units.

 Collaboration Actions: Ghent will run a series of scenario development and validation workshops with stakeholders to use PoliVisu Playbox to evaluate mobility behaviour and identify key policy questions.